Villian79/avelresearchtestapp/README.md

 # avelresearchtestapp
+## Automate your WP posts from the comfort of your terminal!
-## Sample codebase to test FB Graph API
+### Sample codebase to access FB Graph API and post on WP site without even opening wp-admin

+If you work closely with WP sites content management and write posts for more and more clients, you may feel that it takes more and more time to write all those new posts and add new content.
+The scripts we provide allow you to optimize your workflow to certain extend.
+If you follow closely certain FB users, pages, or organizations and re-post their public messages then you should consider using our script which is created to allow busy people like you to add new posts to the sites you are in charge of in a matter of seconds.

-This is the script to access data from the Facebook user profile.<br/>
+This script accesses data from the Facebook user profile.<br/>
 In order to use the Graph API we should register our app on [developers.facebook.com](https://developers.facebook.com)<br/>
 After the registration and confirmation process is finished we can obtain `ACCESS TOKEN`.<br/>
-This script allows to extract FB User's public personal data and public posts and creates a text file where all the extracted data is stored.<br/>
+`user_posts.py` script allows to extract FB User's public personal data and public posts and creates a text file where all the extracted data is stored.<br/>
+`wp_posts.py` script allows to extract FB User's public messages and adds them as posts to your WP site

 ---
 ### Running the script